KayvT/KayvT/README.md

 **About Me:**

-- 🌱 I’m currently working as a junior software developer @[DigitArc](https://github.com/digitarc).
+- 🌱 I’m currently working as a junior software developer! 🚀
 - 💬 I would love to connect with different people and work on projects together!
 - ⚡ Fun fact: I love running, chess, mechanical keybaords, and Linux.